Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-02-airlift_basics.md

 ![](/images/manual/Dave_Gen_Web.png)

-Metadata describing the greeter resource have been generated and placed into the war/WEB-INF/classes/gen/ meta/a and meta/r folders.
+Metadata describing the greeting resource have been generated and placed into the war/WEB-INF/classes/gen/ meta/a and meta/r folders.
 AppProfile.java, located at src/genjava/airlift/app has also been updated to describe the business logic.
 The helloworld application is now hosted on localhost:8080.
-To send a get request to a greeter resource, type the following into the address bar:
+To send a get request to a greeting resource, type the following into the address bar:

 [http://localhost:8080/a/greeting/id](http://localhost:8080/a/greeting/id)